postgres/postgres/contrib/pg_tde/documentation/docs/functions.md

 * If set to `true` (default), a new key must be unique.
   If the provider already stores a key by that name, the function returns an error.
-* If set to `false`, an existing principal key will be reused.
+* If set to `false`, an existing principal key may be reused.

 ### pg_tde_set_server_principal_key